What Sort of Upward Mobility Exists for Sterile Processing Techs?

 With one of the largest working populations in the United States – and one of the healthiest job growth rates – the allied health sector is showing no signs of slowing down.
 The same naturally applies to the field of medical equipment preparers.

 Where can you find work after completing your certification course?
 The answer is easy: Nearly everywhere that medical equipment is used.
 Obviously, hospitals are prime employers in this field, but so are outpatient care centers, dental offices, and ambulatory service centers.
-You may even discover a company in your area that focuses solely on equipment sterilization, packaging, and delivery.
+You may even discover a company in your area that focuses solely on equipment sanitization, packaging, and delivery.

 How Much Do Sterile Processing Techs Make?